lxm1117/synthetic_perceptron_2020/README.md

 To start the ipynb files, on linux/MacOS, users can work from command line terminal.
 First, navigate to the directory where the ipynb files are located.
 Then, on command line type "jupyter notebook" and select the relevant ipynb file.<br/>
 On Windows, users can also launch from the terminal.

-5. Experimental data for 4-bit patterns and 3x3 patterns, together with the code for data processing, are located in the folder experiment_data.
+5. Experimental data for 4-bit patterns and 3x3 patterns, together with the code for data processing, are located in the folder <mark>experiment_data</mark>.

-6. We just included the annotated plasmids sequences in the directory plasmids_sequences_annotations.
+6. We included the annotated plasmids sequences in the directory <mark>plasmids_sequences_annotations</mark>.

+7. We added a pdf file to show the fluorescence histograms in the <mark>experiment_data</mark> folder.